This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General

 Linux’s native infrastructure for handling Virtual Machines and emulation.
 Usually used in a larger emulation program, not alone.

-Containers have only recently gained popularity, but there are already many tools avaliable for container management.
+Containers have only recently gained popularity, but there are already many tools available for container management.

 The de facto CLI tool for creating and using containers.